Moving Is Tough for Kids

 Now, being tenured, we are the ones who are staying.
 And my son's best friend just moved away.

-Like most major transitions (childbirth, divorce) moving is a looooong process, not one that just drops from the sky.
+Like most major transitions (childbirth, divorce), moving is a long process, not one that just drops from the sky.
 Actually, his friend's moving transition lasted several years, as his family was on the verge of moving at the end of each year and was only reprieved at the last minute.
 As the end of the contract approached each year, we anticipated the loss of his best friend for several months.
-Chronic stress differs from accute stress in that anxiety is high, but there is nothing much to DO.
+Chronic stress differs from acute stress in that anxiety is high, but there is nothing much to do.
 You know a loss may be coming.
 You feel upset and anxious.
-But you dont know if it will happen or not.
+But you don't know if it will happen or not.
 My son—at 9 and then 10 and then 11—would lose sleep and feel worried, but didn't really know what would happen.
 As a parent, you try to be supportive and put the best face on it, but not set children up for disappointment.

-And video games - which are such a social center for many kid's lives - can be played on-line.
+And video games, which are such a social center for many kid's lives, can be played online.
 Together.
-Simple games like checkers and chess or battleship are free.
+Simple games like checkers and chess or Battleship are free.
 For younger kids, who have trouble maintaining sustained emotional conversations, this is a real blessing because you can talk around and through a game and still communicate well.
 You can show a Lego model or a new soccer ball without having to describe it.
 You can play a blast on the trumpet.
 You can walk around the house with a laptop and show where you're living.
 Shared activities bond people together without the pressure of just talking.
-This can be particularly important for boys and for kids who are less verbal and more play oriented.
-The kids are even planning to continue their Dungeon and Dragon game on-line, with three kids and the Dungeon Master here and the other joining via videoconference.
+This can be particularly important for boys and for kids who are less verbal and more play-oriented.
+The kids are even planning to continue their Dungeon and Dragons game online, with three kids and the Dungeon Master here and the other joining via videoconference.
 I am sure the kids couldn't all sit and just talk for two hours.
 I feel confident that they can play a game together.

-I remember my father saying that one of the reason that families moving through our community had such a hard time is that they just 'perched'.
+I remember my father saying that one of the reasons that families moving through our community had such a hard time is that they just "perched."
 They came to town not knowing if they'd be there for a year or three or a lifetime.
 Because of this, they never really committed to staying.
 They never made friends or set down roots.
 Although tearing up roots can be really painful, he felt—and I agree—that it is still better than not allowing yourself ever to be part of a community.